 Resume Screening (Biggest Time Saver)

-The average corporate job posting receives 250 applications.
-A recruiter spends 7 seconds per resume for initial screening — but even at that speed, 250 resumes take over 30 minutes per position.
-Multiply by 10 open positions and screening alone consumes 5+ hours daily.
+The average corporate job posting pulls 250 applications.
+A recruiter spends 7 seconds per resume on initial screening — but even at that speed, 250 resumes eat over 30 minutes per position.
+Multiply by 10 open roles and screening alone consumes 5+ hours daily.

 AI resume screening tools analyze all 250 applications in under 2 minutes, ranking candidates by fit against job requirements, skills, experience level, and career trajectory.